 A marriage is successful when you share the responsibilities.
 When you are trying the mock wedding, you need to learn to follow the collaboration here too.
-We must split responsibilities; be it a financial decision or household chores.
+We must split responsibilities, be it a financial decision or household chores.
 In a live-in relationship, you do not take the partners for granted.

 3. It’s a mirror to the future

 You don’t know a person genuinely unless you are married to them.
 A cohabitation situation can help you decide if both of you are ready for a lifelong commitment.
-This way you would get good indications of how it would be like to be married.
+This way, you would get good indications of how it would be like to be married.

 4. Put your love and passion to test

 When you co-exist, the mystery gradually fades away.
 So the love and passion for one another will be tested in a live-in relationship.
-It is good to know if you, as a couple is really meant for marriage.
+It is good to know if you, as a couple, is really meant for marriage.

 5. You can’t just walk away

-Downsides of being a live-in relationship:
+Downsides of being in a live-in relationship:

 There is a charm of being newly married.
 You lose that charm if you have been living together.
 The ceremony seems like a formality.
 The element of surprise is no longer there.
 Some couples skip it and feel since they are already in the comfort zone, why bother to get married?

 Once you are married, you would never get your room.
 That space that you call your own.
 Why take the solitude away before you get hitched.
 You have lived in this room that you decorated according to your choice for quite some time.
 It is your world!
-Once you are married, you would either shift to another’s room or you welcome someone to yours.
+Once you are married, you would either shift to another’s room or welcome someone to yours.
 Your personal space would no longer be yours alone.

 4. You would lose your independence

 Once you are married, you can apparently grow independently.
 But you would have to share a lot of things apart from the living space.
-Finances, interests, religious outlook, etc. would be shared.
+Finances, interests, religious outlook, etc., would be shared.
 A live-in relationship sometimes puts a strain on your individual growth.
 You may be in love, but you might not be ready to share your full space and finances (at least not yet).

-5. Do not rush into anything, leave some planning for post-wedding life
+5. Do not rush into anything.
+Leave some planning for post-wedding life

 Once you have crossed the infatuation level, you know you are in love.
 You want to begin your life with your partner.
 But things can be taken at a slow pace, no need to rush it.
 One must enjoy every phase of being in love.
-It is a beautiful feeling, embrace it.
+It is a beautiful feeling.
+Embrace it.
 Once you are married, you would have a lot of things to plan.
 Enjoy the wedding, and you would have a long time to get to know the person and shape your life.

-There is no guarantee that you would get married once you have lived together and there is no surety what the future of your married life holds.
+There is no guarantee that you would get married once you have lived together, and there is no surety what the future of your married life holds.
 How a couple would like to lead their life should be a decision that they take.
-What religion dictates and what the society thinks should not matter!
+What religion dictates and what society thinks should not matter!
 It is your personal choice to live in or dive in.
 It should make you happy as an individual and as a couple.